codio-content/Coding_with_Javascript-File_Handling/.guides/content/Final-challenge-69fc.md

-For your final challenge of this Unit, we will load two files.
+For your final challenge in this unit, you will load two files.
 The first file `F1` will have information about some accounts.
 It will be pipe-delimited and have one record per line, with these fields:

 `ACCOUNT NUMBER | PIN CODE | BALANCE`